GT-RAIL/rail_object_detection/README.md

 ## Temporary Warning

-The system will not work using the weights from the server.
+The system will not work using the weights from darknet.
+Please use the weights [here](https://drive.google.com/file/d/0B4jFwTFPtfejVUloYjU2LUpKUVk/view?usp=sharing) in the meanwhile

 ## Two Minute Intro